DEVOTIONALS

 conflict between worldly and heavenly philosophies and guidelines.

-The peace of Christians is threatened by the constant pressure from the
+God’s will.
+The peace of Christians is threatened by the constant

-it is also not a peace of compromise, tolerance and conformity.
+appeasement; it is also not a peace of compromise, tolerance and

-It is a spiritual peace – something the world cannot provide.
+conformity.
+It is a spiritual peace – something the world cannot

 ACTION: